 No, this isn’t a post about Medicare for All (which is a great goal, but a problematic 2020 campaign platform, in my humble opinion).
 But this post is about you, if you have Medicare and are seeking psychotherapy, and me, in my quest to be able to provide you with services.

-Anyway, that should leave me ready to go.
-So if you have Medicare Part B, I can work with you.
+If you have Medicare Part B, I can work with you.
 If you have a Medicare supplement plan or a secondary plan from a retirement fund or previous employer, that should be OK too.
 I will need to submit a secondary claim if you have Medicare supplemental coverage; otherwise you will need to pay the coinsurance amount of 20%.

-Regarding Medicare Advantage plans, check your provider list and benefit book.
+Regarding Medicare Advantage all-in-one plans, check your provider list and benefit book.
 If it’s a PPO and I’m on the network, I should be OK without Medicare Part B billing.
-If it’s a Medicare Advantage HMO, I may not be covered, since you probably need a referral from your primary physician and need to stay within their group.
+If it’s a Medicare Advantage HMO, I may or may not be covered, since you may need a referral from your primary physician and need to stay within their group.
 Humana Medicare Advantage is an example of that.
 Even though I am a Humana provider, you may need pre-authorization from your physician.
 Check with the PCP’s office or Humana.